dellemc-hpc-ai/ai-radiologist-GPU/README.md

 ### Run the Job

 Please Ensure that:
-*  First edit the conda env name to your env name in your submission script.
+*  You edit the conda env name to your env name in your submission script.
 *  Change the paths from the submission script to your MPI, CUDA, etc build locations.

 If you're using slurm as scheduler, submit the corresponding